Collision Probabilities for Continuous-Time Systems Without Sampling [with Appendices]: How Risk Evolves in Time

 \section{How Risk Evolves in Time}

 Consider a \cadlag\footnote{a.k.a.\ right-continuous with left limits.}, Markov process $\z(t) \in \R^m$ with associated probability space $(\Omega, \mc{F}, P)$.
 Here, $\Omega$ represents the \emph{outcome} space, $\mc{F}$ is a \emph{sigma-algebra} over $\Omega$ (a collection of events $E \subseteq \Omega$) such that $\z(t)$ is measurable for all $t$, and $P$ is a probability measure over $\mc{F}$.
 Note that for now we do \emph{not} assume $\z(t)$ has continuous sample paths.
-We begin by exploring the ``nearly'' time-additive evolution of the \emph{exit cumulant}
+We begin by exploring the ``nearly'' time-additive evolution of the \emph{exit cumulant} with respect to a closed set $D \subset \R^m$.